 Our approach to sustainability is anchored in our Compass

-Access to energy is a key contributor to the development of strong and prosperous economies.
 Today, access to a reliable supply of energy is considered a basic right in most developed countries, and it underpins our modern standard of living.
-The community at large has come to expect a reliable and competitively priced energy supply, and is increasingly expecting that this energy is produced and consumed on a more sustainable basis.
+Our community has come to expect a reliable and competitively priced energy supply, and is increasingly expecting this energy to be produced and consumed on a more sustainable basis.

-We define Material Aspects as activities which are most important and of most interest to us and to our stakeholders.
-We believe that if we manage these Material Aspects well, and are able to demonstrate how we have met the standard of due care, then we can be confident our business is being managed sustainably.
+We believe that if we manage these Material Aspects well then we can be confident our business is being managed sustainably.

 Origin finds, develops, produces and procures energy from a range of sources including natural gas, coal, geothermal, hydro and wind.
 Development of these resources involves large, capital-intensive projects, which tend to occur in rural and regional communities.
 This brings Origin into contact with a diverse range of stakeholders, from local communities and landholders, to community representatives such as governments and media.

 Our developments can both impact and create benefits for our stakeholders.
-For Australia Pacific LNG, the largest project we're involved in, land access and protection of water resources are very important.
-In our 2013 Sustainability Report we also look at impacts such as housing availability, and environmental issues such as the role of natural gas as a cleaner energy source.
+In our 2013 Sustainability Report we look at activities that are of most importance to our stakeholders and business at this time.
+Over the past year these have ranged from social issues such as land access and housing availability, to environmental issues such as the role of natural gas as a cleaner energy source, and the potential impact of CSG on water resources.

 Origin is the leading Australian energy provider.
 We have 4.3 million customer accounts across electricity, natural gas and LPG.
 We are also one of the largest power generators, representing approximately 13 per cent of total National Electricity Market (NEM) capacity.